- Super Bowl Championships: 0

 - Claim to Shame: Posted a 9-45-2 record in their first four seasons after joining the NFL in 1970, and have three seasons with just one win

-In 1997 the Houston Oilers moved to Tennessee, where there is no oil, and winning season have been almost as rare.
+In 1997, the Houston Oilers moved to Nashville, Tennessee, where there is no oil and almost as little winning.
 The team played their first two seasons away from Houston as the Tennessee Oilers, before changing their name to the Titans.

 The Titans franchise has had a similar trajectory to Icarus, who flew to close to the sun, caught fire, and crashed and burned.